realworldocaml/book/en/compiler-output-formats.md

   ()
 ```

-This fails because the `module A = B` syntax must be wrapped in a `let` binding
-unless it's a top-level phrase.
-Parsing immediately eliminates code which
-doesn't match basic syntactic requirements, so this will result in a syntax
-error when we compile it.
+The above code results in a syntax error when compiled.

 ```console
 $ ocamlc -c broken_module.ml